 1. Clean Your Living Space Often

-2. Get 8 Hours of Sleep Every Night
+2. Get Eight Hours of Sleep Every Night

+The occasional all-nighter is inevitable in college but focus on creating good sleep patterns and habits as much as possible.
 The quality of our sleep impacts our lives.
-From blood pressure and stress levels to immunity and mental clarity, sleep is one of the most important aspects to staying healthy in college.
-If you have trouble falling asleep at night, consider these tips:
+From blood pressure and stress levels to immunity and mental clarity, rest is one of the most important aspects of staying healthy, especially in college.

 3. Exercise & Keep Active